Phil Simmons: Coaching career

 Simmons' playing days came to a close in 2002.
-He then embarked on a coaching career, firstly working at Zimbabwe's Harare based academy.
-During May 2004 he was appointed Zimbabwe's new head coach, replacing Australian Geoff Marsh.
+He then embarked on a coaching career, firstly working at Zimbabwe's Harare-based academy.
+In May 2004, he was appointed Zimbabwe's head coach, replacing Australia's Geoff Marsh.
 This came as the team was weakened due to the mass dismissal of several senior players.
 He found himself having to defend Zimbabwe's Test status in the midst of a losing streak, which included losses to Bangladesh and New Zealand.
 Simmons was eventually dismissed by the Zimbabwe Cricket Union in August 2005.

-Simmons succeeded Adrian Birrell as coach of the Ireland national cricket team after the 2007 ICC Cricket World Cup.
+Simmons then succeeded Adrian Birrell as coach of the Ireland national cricket team after the 2007 World Cup.
 During his tenure, Ireland won a number of trophies and qualified for every major ICC event.
-He also steered them to victories over England at the 2011 Cricket World Cup along with the West Indies and Zimbabwe at the 2015 Cricket World Cup.
+He also steered them to victories over England at the 2011 World Cup, along with the West Indies and Zimbabwe at the 2015 Cricket World Cup.
 Simmons was at the helm with Ireland for over 224 matches, making him the longest serving coach in international matches.

 In March 2015, he accepted an offer to take charge as head coach of his native West Indies.
 WICB chief executive Michael Muirhead said of his signing, "Phil has a proven ability to develop players, while cultivating great team spirit and a winning culture, we have a number of young, talented players about whom he is excited to be coaching and we believe he is the right fit".

 In 2016, he led the West Indies team to a historic second T20 World Cup victory in India.
 At the time the former top ranking cricket team was in a period of significant struggles, and he was tasked with bringing the team from near the bottom of the top ten rankings and back into prominence.

 He was the batting coach for Afghanistan national cricket team and later on was appointed as the head coach in 2017.
 In June 2019, he was named as the coach of the Brampton Wolves franchise team for the 2019 Global T20 Canada tournament.
 In October 2019, he was reappointed as the head coach of the West Indies team.

 He resigned after the 2022 t20 World Cup in Australia but coached the team until the conclusion of the recently ended test tour of Australia.

+The Pakistan Super League (PSL) franchise Karachi Kings appointed him as the team head coach in 2023.
+The following year, he was appointed 'specialist coach' of Papua New Guinea ahead of the T20 World Cup.
+He was hired "as a consultant coach" for the tournament as it was to be held in the Caribbean.

+On 15 October 2024, Simmons was appointed as the coach of the Bangladesh men's national cricket team.
+He was given a short-term contract that extends until the 2025 ICC Champions Trophy.
+Simmons replaced Chandika Hathurusingha, who had been sacked due to disciplinary issues.